Yuri Shabanov: Biography

 Yuri Fedorovich Shabanov was born in the family of the editor-in-chief of a Far Eastern publishing house in 1937.
 He grew up practically without a father, since his father died during the World War II.
 His family moved from Khabarovsk after the end of the war.
 First, they moved to Nizhneudinsk, Irkutsk Region, later they moved to Lviv.
 Shabanov started to learn chess in 1951.

 The young first-ranked player eventually played at the All-Union Youth Olympiad in Kiev as a part of the Ukrainian team in 1954.
 He scored 7 points out of 9 and took the second place in the semifinals.
 He scored 8.5 points out of 12 and took the third place in the final.

 The All-Union Youth Championship took place in the city of Leningrad at the same year.
 Yuri played for the team of Ukraine on the third board.
 The team shared 4th and 5th place with the Leningrad team.
 Boris Spassky, Mikhail Tal, Edward Gufeld and others took part in this tournament, but Yuri Shabanov did not meet them.

-Further, he became the winner of the regional chess championship in the city of Khabarovsk.
-The primacy of the children's park in chess was held in Khabarovsk in 1955: Yuri scored 9 points out of 10 and took the first place.
+Further, he became the winner of the regional chess championship in the city of Khabarovsk in 1955.
+Yuri scored 9 points out of 10 and took the first place.
 A zonal competition of the leading chess players of the Khabarovsk and Primorye Territories, Amur, Sakhalin and other regions was held in the city of Blagoveshchensk in 1957.
 At this time, Yuri Shabanov was a student of the Magadan mining technical school and became a candidate for the USSR Master of Sports after he scored 12 points out of 17 and took the first place.
 Later he got the right to participate in the 17th championship of the RSFSR, which was held in the city of Chelyabinsk.
 Yuri scored 10.5 points out of 19 and took 6-9 place.